mtlynch/mtlynch.io/_posts/2018-05-29-since-quitting.md

 Sia's goal is to make data storage a commodity that anyone can sell.
 It promises prices that are 1/10th of Amazon or Google rates.
 The technology is still under the radar because few people understand how to use it, much less how to build services on top of it.

 I was one of only a few dozen people who understood Sia at a deep enough level to build a business on the platform.
-If I built a product in a space that's typically limited by bandwidth or storage (e.g., file backup, video streaming), I'd have a huge advantage over competitors whose infrastructure costs were 10x higher.
+If I developed a product in a space that's typically limited by bandwidth or storage (e.g., file backup, video streaming), I'd have a massive advantage over competitors whose infrastructure costs were 10x higher.

-I didn't know exactly what I wanted to build, but I wanted to attract users by blogging about Sia from angles nobody else was talking about.
+I didn't know exactly what I wanted to build, but I wanted to attract users by blogging about Sia from angles nobody else was discussing.
 I created a blog called [Space Duck](https://blog.spaceduck.io/) and started writing about my exploratory tests on the platform.

 {% include image.html file="space-duck-logo.png" alt="Space Duck logo" max_width="750px" link_url="https://blog.spaceduck.io" %}